-- increase access to health care services through ensuring the network of trained health workers are regularly supported and receive training to respond to the changing health needs of their local community
+- increase access to health care services through ensuring the network of trained health workers are regularly supported, and receive follow-up training to respond to the changing needs of their local community

-- build capacity of the network of health workers through health education in order to increase the knowledge and capability of local communities to respond to their own health needs
+- build capacity of the network of health workers through health education of local communities enabling them to respond better to their own health needs

 This project aims to address:

-- the lack of access and availability of health care services for the rural poor
+- the lack of access and availability to health care services for the rural poor

 - the lack of education about health management, sanitation, nutrition, disease prevalence and disease prevention